cpcrowley/jeopardy-analytics/article.md

 4. 80%
 5. 71%

-The questions do get harder as you go down the row.
+The clues do get harder as you go down the row, the percentage drops about 4% a row.
 Row 5 is especially hard, from 80% to 71% correct going from row 4 to row 5.

-Here are the percent answered correctly by row and by round, Jeopardy / Double Jeopardy
+Here are the percent of correct responses by row and by round: Jeopardy / Double Jeopardy

 1. 96% / 95%
 2. 93% / 89%